lokinou/openvibe_to_gdf_tutorial/README.md

 We will use the  `openvibe-convert.cmd` (does not require the GUI).

-- Open a windows command shell (not a powershell)
+- Open a windows command shell (not a powershell) and reach the folder containing the data you want to convert (for example in a data directoty on the desktop)

-- move to the directory containing your data
+  `cd %USERPROFILE%\Desktop\data`

 - find and specify the openvibe installation folder:

   `SET "PATH_OV=C:\Program Files\openvibe-3.1.0-64bit"`